You’ll Fall in Love with Theodore Roosevelt National Park in North Dakota

 Hiking in Theodore Roosevelt National Park is something special.

-The sky out here is so big and every trail leads to amazing overlooks with expansive views.
-The park has something for everyone, from easy, paved nature walks, to steep and challenging backpacking trips.
+The sky out here is so big, and every trail leads to amazing overlooks with expansive views.
+The park has something for everyone, from easy, paved nature walks to steep and challenging backpacking trips.

-There isn’t much shade in these parts and the summer temperatures are enough to bake you through, so be sure to wear sunblock and carry plenty of water, even if you’re going out for a short jaunt.
+There isn’t much shade in these parts, and the summer temperatures are enough to bake you through, so be sure to wear sunblock and carry plenty of water, even if you’re going out for a short jaunt.

 There are tons of options for hiking in Theodore Roosevelt National Park’s South Unit, but here are some favorites.

-Buck Hill – This short hike (0.2 m/0.3 km) is very steep, but it brings you to the highest point in the park.
+- Buck Hill: This short hike (0.2 m/0.3 km) is very steep, but it brings you to the highest point in the park.
 You’ll have 360-degree views of the surrounding hills, canyons, and valleys.
 Bring your binoculars and scope the prairie for the herds moving across the park.

-Painted Canyon Nature Trail – Get right into the canyon for an up-close and personal experience with the geology and wildlife of this amazing ecosystem.
+- Painted Canyon Nature Trail: Get right into the canyon for an up-close and personal experience with the geology and wildlife of this amazing ecosystem.
 Descend in the heat of summer and the painted rock walls will keep you cool.
 At just under a mile, this trail is moderately steep into and out of the canyon.

-Petrified Forest Loop – While not as visually stunning as Petrified Forest National Park in Arizona, this remote trail is rugged and isolated.
+- Petrified Forest Loop: While not as visually stunning as Petrified Forest National Park in Arizona, this remote trail is rugged and isolated.
 10.3 miles makes for a long day hike.
 If you have kids or just want to take it slow, you can make it a two-day backpacking adventure.

-You’ll be rewarded with amazing views from the ridgeline, huge, stone tree trunks strewn about, and more than likely, not a single other hiker.
+You’ll be rewarded with amazing views from the ridgeline, huge stone tree trunks strewn about, and, more than likely, not a single other hiker.
 Be sure to wear long pants for this one.
 The tall prairie grass is not friendly to bare legs.

 Insider tip: If you do a lot of hiking, download the AllTrails app, which will allow you to find nearby hiking trails, read reviews, and learn about conditions on the trail.
-AllTrails+ ($35.95 a year) allows you to download trail maps ahead of time so you can use GPS tracking without cell service.
+AllTrails+ ($35.95 a year) will enable you to download trail maps ahead of time so you can use GPS tracking without cell service.

 Exploring the North Unit of Theodore Roosevelt National Park